roidrole/Roids-Tweaker/README.md

 Roidrole's CraftTweaker addon.

 With this mod, I aim to include and improve upon dead and/or broken CT addons.
 So far, this mod is a drop-in replacement for :
-- CraftTweaker Integration, by TCreograph (included), where I fixed [#10](https://github.com/TCreopargh/CraftTweakerIntegration/issues/10) and [#11](https://github.com/TCreopargh/CraftTweakerIntegration/issues/11) and added mapEMC for single items
+- CraftTweaker Integration, by TCreograph (included), where I fixed [#10](https://github.com/TCreopargh/CraftTweakerIntegration/issues/10) and [#11](https://github.com/TCreopargh/CraftTweakerIntegration/issues/11), added mapEMC for single items and fixed and expanded ArrayUtils
 - CraftTweakerUtils, by BrisingrAerowing (included), where I disabled duplicate content (with CT and CTI) and made some ZenClasses ZenExpansions
 - Extra Tweaker, by blue_beaker (Rewritten with same API)
 - MekaTweaker, by Lorexe (included), where I implemented [#6](https://github.com/Lorexe/MekaTweaker/issues/6)